ThomasDeutsch/flowcards/README.md

 If this hits a spot, send me a message and tell me about it.<br/>
 You can be a developer, a designer or someone new to software development, i will appreciate your help.<br/>

+## Scenario Based Programming (SBP)
+flowcards is an opinionated flavour of SBP<br/>
+Based on [behavioural programmin principles](http://www.wisdom.weizmann.ac.il/~bprogram/more.html), flowcards adds pending-events, intercepts, event-chaches and a scaffolding-function, to enable a better integration to frontend app development.

 ## Quick Start
 - [`core codesandbox`](https://codesandbox.io/s/hello-flowcards-dk9yl?file=/src/index.ts)